dotnetdreamer/nativescript-http-formdata/README.md

         let imageData = UIImagePNGRepresentation(image);
         let fo = new TNSHttpFormData();

         //create params.
-You can upload an array of params i.e multiple data let params = [];
+You can upload an array of params i.e multiple data.
+For every parameter you need to give unique name
+        //so you can get it on server.
+Check below how to grab it in ASP.Net MVC let params = [];
         let param: TNSHttpFormDataParam = {
           data: imageData,  //must be NSData on iOS